CImrie/trip-sorter/README.md

 ## Assumptions Made

 * Journey start points or destinations won't overlap such that you either start in or leave an area more than once.
+* Flights and trains always have seat assignments, so their direction output does not need to change other than displaying the appropriate seat number.

 ## Requirements